-This was my thesis project for my graduate UX program at MICA, the Maryland Institute College of Art, in 2017.
-Over the course of 8 weeks we were tasked with finding a problem and applying UX principles to propose a solution.
-My project focused on creating a design pattern for dropped functionality that I noticed in a certain type of VR experience.
+This was my thesis project for the graduate UX program at MICA, the Maryland Institute College of Art, in 2017.
+Over the course of 8 weeks, we were tasked with finding a problem and applying UX principles to propose a solution.
+My project focused on creating an interaction pattern for missing functionality in a specific type of VR experience.

 While trying out a variety of experiences to get a better understanding of the interaction landscape, I learned about 3 main types of menu designs: